-The Nomination Committee has been set up by the Board of Directors and has an advisory role.
+The Nomination Committee has been set up by the Board of Directors in accordance with the Belgian Banking Law and has an advisory role.
 The Nomination Committee, among other things, provides advice to the Board of Directors about the selection of suitable candidate members for the Board of Directors, its advisory committees, and the Executive Committee of the Issuer.